Design case study for Theo Chocolate to use their website to help improve and streamline orders for their custom Celebration Bars.

 To ensure that customers are not charged before the approval of the mockups, adding a template to an order does not incur a financial cost.

-Once the order is placed, the customer then continues through the same user flow as before to confirm the design and number of Celebration Bars to purchase with the Designer.
+Once the customer checkouts and places the order, they then continue through the user flow of confirming the design and desired number of Celebration Bars to purchase.

 Compatible Across Devices